Jcorrieri/MIPS-Converter/README.md

 ## Contributing

-I am not currently looking for any outside contributions, this is simply a personal project to get my feet in the water.
+I am not currently looking for any outside contributions.